 Can't make the show?
 Most of this stuff is available now on my online store.

-3. And finally: Had occasion to revisit the punch-drunk Big-Ass Sandwiches mascot, which I first drew for their sticker a few years back.
-Turns out that I really enjoy drawing him/her/it engaged in various acts of rage, disapproval and exhaustion.
-See below.
+3. Had occasion to revisit the punch-drunk Big-Ass Sandwiches mascot, which I first drew for their sticker a few years back.
+I really enjoy drawing him/her/it engaged in various acts of rage, disapproval and exhaustion.
 You may see some of these sketches turn up at their new brick-and-mortar location.